 No, this fern isn't toxic to people, cats or dogs.

-Why are there are dark brown spots on the fronds / leaves?
+Why are there are small dark brown spots on the fronds / leaves?

 In most cases these spots are actually spores, which are basically seeds.
-It's perfectly normal and indicates you've a mature and healthy plant, just leave them as they are.
+It's perfectly normal and indicates you have a mature and healthy plant, just leave them as they are.

 Make sure however the brown spots aren't Scale Insects which can look awfully similar.
 Spores will be regularly spaced and only appear on older Bird Nest Ferns, whereas Scale will have a random pattern and can afflict a plant at any age.